 Autistic Burnout.
 It’s a phrase I’m relatively new to in life, but a sensation I believe I’ve become quite familiar with.
 Only now I have a name to associate with it.
-Understand that I was only recently clinically diagnosed after spending a lifetime adapting to situations on my own never fully understanding the underlying cause.
-I was recently describing to my wife how having a diagnosis of L-1 autism now feels like a blessing as much as a burden.
+Understanding that I was only recently clinically diagnosed after spending a lifetime adapting to situations on my own never, fully understanding the underlying cause.
+Ironically, having a diagnosis of L-1 autism now feels like a blessing as much as a burden.
 After 40 years it’s refreshing to feel like one has an explanation for that part of them that knows and feels like they are different.
 On the other side of that coin, it can help strip somebody of a certain amount of individuality.

 Studies have indicated that Autistic burnout is actually a common experience for adults with “high-functioning” autism when they work to mask the traits of autism to blend into a “normal” world.
 The burnout is intense physical, mental or emotional exhaustion, sometimes a combination of each / all.
 Even with the concept of autistic burnout being around for the last few years, consider almost 40 years of dealing with it, with no assistance, no guidance, nothing to help even the autism itself.
 That has been me.
 And the older I get the worse it seems to be.
 I believe this is why I’ve let so many hobbies fall to the wayside.
 It’s also why I think many things I start never get finished or this blog is rarely updated or updated in small windows of inspiration.